Thanhngocpham200893/STATE-instructions/CDD/README.md

      We seperated the adsorbed systems NO/Cu(111) into two fragments (NO and Cu(111)) where two latter atomic configurations are kept fixed from the total system.

-     The CDD calculation is then straightforward with two steps: (1) scf calculation and (2) valance charge density in real space
+     The CDD calculation is performed with two steps: (1) scf calculation and (2) valance charge density in real space

  (1) **Scf calculation to get the wave function**